ingeniamc/ingeniajumpstart/docs/source/pages/code_overview.rst

             :width: 400
             :alt: The control interface

-``Services`` can also start additional ``threads`` when necessary, for example it is sometimes necessary to continuosly receive data from a drive.
+``Services`` can also start additional ``threads`` when necessary, for example it is sometimes necessary to continuously receive data from a drive.

 * One such example is the data that we use to plot the changes in velocity: